5 stars

 • Financial Documents: company’s tax reports with information on gross revenues and sales reports; corporate bank statements showing sufficient liquid funds to expand.

-• Canadian company documents: registration documents (Articles of Incorporation), licenses & permits (if any), shareholder agreement or share certificate confirming ownership of the company; lease agreement (if any), financial documents (if any) and marketing material (website and other promotional material, if any).
+• Canadian company documents: registration documents (Articles of Incorporation), licenses & permits (if any); shareholder agreement or share certificate confirming ownership of the company; lease agreement (if any); financial documents (if any) and marketing material (website and other promotional material, if any).

-• If this is your first ICT transfer: include a Business Plan that clearly explains the rationale for expansion, proposed business activity, investment amount, cashflow projections and hiring plan.
+• If this is your first ICT transfer, include a Business Plan that clearly explains the rationale for expansion, proposed business activity, investment amount, cash flow projections and hiring plan.

 • Transfer Letter: include a letter from the home company explaining the applicant’s current role in the company (executive, managerial or specialized knowledge worker), the position they will be taking in Canada, and why their presence in Canada is required.